We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 However, it’s unclear whether taking probiotics with these strains or others will support your weight loss efforts.

-What’s more, no research currently exists to support the specific effectiveness of Bio-Kult supplements on weight or fat loss.
+What’s more, no research currently exists to support the specific effectiveness of Bio-Kult supplements for weight or fat loss.

-However, those with compromised immune systems should not take Bio-Kult, as probiotics could result in dangerous infections (
+However, probiotic supplements are not necessary or appropriate for everyone.
+For example, those with compromised immune systems should not take Bio-Kult, as probiotics could result in dangerous infections (

 While Bio-Kult products are free of gluten, nuts, and eggs, they contain milk and soy.
-Therefore, the supplements are unsuitable for those with milk or soy allergies.
+Therefore, these supplements are unsuitable for those with milk or soy allergies.

-Bio-Kult is not lactose-free.
-However, it contains several strains of probiotics that have been shown to aid the digestion of lactose.
+Bio-Kult is not lactose-free, but it contains several strains of probiotics that have been shown to aid the digestion of lactose.
 As such, some individuals with lactose intolerance may be able to tolerate these supplements (

 With the exception of Bio-Kult Infantis, which contains fish, the rest of the company’s supplements are vegetarian but not vegan-friendly.